flexera-public/cmdb/README.md

 You can add as many sources as you'd like.
 All sources are specified as a URI, where the scheme tells CMDB which driver to use and how to interpret the rest of the URI.

-Sources can optionally have a "prefix" which is used as a common prefix of all key names under the source.
-When CMDB can identify the prefix for your source, it makes merge operations more efficient, helps provide semantic context for your key names, and makes it easier to identify and avoid naming collisions between different sources.

 Examples: